Brand Momentum

 The resulting individual ”red flag” score of 0.60 would be summed and averaged across all customers to yield a segment average.

-Customers typically experience disconnects in the brand promise which aren’t enough to precipitate significant change.
-Hence in a status quo scenario, the dominant factors in the brand’s momentum in most instances will be convenience, habit and relative value, coupled with any continuity enhancement/stickiness programs all of which will be represented in the velocity factor.
+Customers routinely encounter experience disconnects which aren’t enough to precipitate significant change in which case the dominant momentum factors will be convenience, habit and relative value coupled with any continuity enhancement/stickiness programs.

 VELOCITY

 The dimension of velocity captures the current level of brand engagement by monitoring the depth and breadth of customer purchases.
-Depth is simply the frequency of purchases over a fixed time period, while breadth is measured by indexing shopping basket size.
+Depth is simply the frequency of purchases over a fixed time, while breadth is measured by indexing the shopping basket size.

-So working with the index of current level of engagement we have a starting point that begins to refine the impact the customer will have on the brand’s financial’s.
+The Customer/Segment index begins to indicate the impact the customer will have on the brand’s future financials.

-By monitoring the Shopping Basket size from previous periods or alternately indexing to the segment’s average (remembering to normalize for relevant consumption driving factors) the enterprise again gains insight to the extent that customers are beginning to disengage themselves from their current brand relationship.
+By monitoring the Shopping Basket size from previous periods or alternately indexing to the segment’s average (remembering to normalize for relevant consumption driving factors) the enterprise gains insight to the extent that customers are disengaging themselves from their current brand.

 And so if we use: